davidmalcolm/texi2rst/output/_build/html/_sources/how-to-use-inline-assembly-language-in-c-code.txt

   * Local register variables in specific registers do not reserve the registers, except at the point where they are used as input or output operands in an ``asm`` statement and the ``asm`` statement itself is not deleted.
-The compilers data flow analysis is capable of determining where the specified registers contain live values, and where they are available for other uses.
+The compiler's data flow analysis is capable of determining where the specified registers contain live values, and where they are available for other uses.
 Stores into local register variables may be deleted when they appear to be dead according to dataflow analysis.
 References